Commanders end sloppy Eagles' perfect season 32-21

-PHILADELPHIA (AP) — The Philadelphia Eagles’ bid for an undefeated season is over.
+PHILADELPHIA (AP) — With uncharacteristic sloppiness, the Philadelphia Eagles’ bid for an undefeated season is over.

 The Washington Commanders turned methodical drives into scores and took advantage of turnover-prone Philadelphia, stunning the Eagles 32-21 on Monday night and sending them to their first loss in nine games this season.